Naereen/web-sphinx/trademarks.rst

  * Cover Thumbnailer and Nautilus Terminal plug-ins for Nautilus,
  * Arandr and ArandrAuto to handle multi screens on Ubuntu,
  * HeVeA, as a powerfull LaTeX to HTML convertion tool,
+ * js_of_ocaml, and toplevel.js, as a OCaml toplevel written in Javascript,
  * and many others...

 .. include:: .bottom.en.rst